mhsharkar2011/trip-manager/README.md

 If you want to know more about the way we use RabbitMQ, as in how and what type of exchange and queues we use, check the following doc, the doc also has POC repo link which you use to try it out as a separate project.
 [Events POC - RabbitMQ](https://docs.google.com/document/d/1N1f-7kXIQJiEGDEGaDE9iYx_cf5Awey7qkNtfht87Mo/edit?usp=sharing)

+**TODO**
+* Push eloquent/model events - We can also do this.
+Since Laravel eloquent fires events, we can do a central eloquent event listener and push those to RabbitMQ.

 ## SaaS/Multi-tenancy
 TBD